ADA & Construction: What to Know When Renovating

 So, if you are a church that is renovating your sanctuary, for example, then you would need to ensure a fully accessible pathway into the building and to your sanctuary, as well as back out to the parking lot.

-The handicap-accessible parking spaces located on the shortest accessible route of travel from adjacent parking to an accessible building entrance are included in the accessible pathway.
+Your parking lot is included in this accessible pathway.
+To upgrade parking to meet ADA regulations, you’ll need to create accessible parking spaces located at the shortest distance from the an accessible building entrance.
 There are some specific restrictions for sizing of those spaces, access aisle size, and maximum slope, as well.

 When considering your parking lot situation, it is a good idea to survey your lot during your busiest time.
 Are all the ADA spaces filled?
 Where and how are the people parking?
 This will provide clarity and guide what your individual needs for parking lot renovation might be.

-From the parking lot, you must next consider the shortest accessible path to the front door.
-There should be no steps, no steep slope, and no unstable surfaces.
+You must also consider the shortest accessible path to the front door.
+There should be no steps, no steep slopes, and no unstable surfaces.
 The pathway should utilize a firm, stable, and slip-resistant surface that creates a path at least 36” wide.
-The front door itself should have a threshold of ½” in height or less and should avoid use of a surface mat – they may become a tripping hazard.
+The front door itself should have a threshold of ½” in height or less and should avoid the use of a surface mat – they may become a tripping hazard.

 Accessible restrooms are another vital consideration to include in your planning.
 We always advocate for restroom placement to be visible and close to the main entrance.
 We suggest to many organizations the concept of a “family restroom” in addition to the men’s and women’s restrooms.
 These private rooms have a larger space to maneuver as an individual or a family and meet the needs of a variety of conceivable visitors.